apache/mxnet/docs/python_docs/python/tutorials/performance/backend/mkldnn/mkldnn_readme.md

 <h2 id="5">Enable MKL BLAS</h2>

-With MKL BLAS, the performace is expected to furtherly improved with variable range depending on the computation load of the models.
+With MKL BLAS, the performance is expected to furtherly improved with variable range depending on the computation load of the models.
 You can redistribute not only dynamic libraries but also headers, examples and static libraries on accepting the license [Intel Simplified license](https://software.intel.com/en-us/license/intel-simplified-software-license).
 Installing the full MKL installation enables MKL support for all operators under the linalg namespace.